 (suspended: Marks may be made off the field of play, 9.15 m (10 yds) from the corner arc and at right angles to the goal lines and the touch lines, to ensure that defending players retreat this distance when a corner kick is being taken.)

 Dimensions

 The length of the touch line must be greater than the length of the goal line.

 KidSize matches

-Length (touch line): approximately 9 m Width (goal line): approximately 6 m maximum 120 m maximum 90 m)
+Length (touch line): approximately 9 m Width (goal line): approximately 6 m (replaces:

 Length (touch line): minimum 90 m